Skip to main content

 Steps:

-3. Choose one or more exemptions as needed—for example, you may exempt an identity from Disabled Regions, Disabled Services, Protected Services, Firewall Tampering Protections, Zombie Detection, or just-in-time (JIT) approval flows.
+4. Choose one or more exemptions to apply, as needed.
+For example, you may exempt an identity from Disabled Regions, Disabled Services, Protected Services, Firewall Tampering Protections, Zombie Detection, or Just-in-Time (JIT) approval flows.

 Managing Exempted Identities